rohgarg/ckpt-restart-sim/README.md

 are submitted in the beginning, and the lightest job is switched in after a fault.
 The applications are then scheduled in a RR fashion with a fixed time quantum.

+## Dependencies

+The programs depend on SimPy, a Python-based discrete-event simulator package.
+You can use `pip` to install it locally.

+    $ sudo pip install simpy